 - Weakness or pain in the arms and legs

-The good news is that about 98 percent of all meningiomas are benign.
+The good news is that about 98% of all meningiomas are benign.
 According to the American Brain Tumor Association, most occur in adults older than 50 and twice as often in women as men.
 Meningiomas account for one-third of all brain tumors.

 What causes meningioma?

-A meningioma tumor forms when healthy cells change and begin to multiply out of control.
-Why this occurs is unclear, but doctors believe that inherited genes, environmental causes, hormones, or a combination of these could be factors.
+A meningioma tumor forms, when healthy cells change and begin to multiply out of control.
+Why this occurs is unclear, but doctors believe that inherited genes, environmental causes and hormones, or a combination of these, could be factors.

 How is meningioma diagnosed?

 Because they are hard to detect, meningioma tumors often are discovered when doctors are exploring the cause of seemingly unrelated symptoms.
 An imaging test that provides a detailed picture of the brain, such as a CT scan or MRI, will confirm whether meningioma is present.